Farm Service Agency and Commodity Credit Corporation, USDA.

 (7) Making available the location of enrolled land.
 The application will be evaluated to determine how the project proposes to make available to the public the location of the land enrolled.

 (8) Performance evaluation criteria.
 The application will be evaluated to determine whether the applicant has included outcome-based performance measures.

 (9) Administrative capabilities.
 The application will be evaluated to determine whether the grant applicant has a track record of administering the project or, in the absence of a track record, the capacity to administer the project.
 Applicants that have demonstrated capable financial systems and audit controls, personnel and program administration performance measures, and clear rules of governance will receive more points than those not evidencing this capacity.

 (10) Delivery.
 The application will be evaluated to determine whether the applicant has a track record in implementing public access or similar programs or, in the absence of an actual track record, the capacity to implement a public access program.
-The applicant's potential for delivering an effective public access program and the expected effects of that program will also be assessed.
+The applicant's potential for delivering an effective Start Printed Page 39142public access program and the expected effects of that program will also be assessed.

 (11) Work plan and budget.
 The work plan will be reviewed for detailed actions and an accompanying timetable for implementing the components of the application.
 Clear, logical, realistic, and efficient plans will result in a higher score.
 Budgets will be reviewed for completeness and whether and to what extent additional resources were committed by Federal, State, or tribal government, and private resources.